-CDR-3 used as input data observations from international satellite limb sounders as obtained directly from the different data providers as both single profile data (see Section 3.3.1.1) and zonal monthly mean climatologies processed for the SPARC Data Initiative (see Section 3.3.1.2).
+CDR-3 used as input data observations from international satellite limb sounders as obtained directly from the different data providers as both single profile data (see Section 3.4.1.1) and zonal monthly mean climatologies processed for the SPARC Data Initiative (see Section 3.4.1.2).
+The usage of historical data resuce of earlier satellite data records from NIMBUS-LIMS, NIMBUS-SAMS and UARS-iSAMS for the extension back to 1978 depends on the results of the assessment of the data availability and data quality.

-3.3.1.1 L2 (HARMOZ-like) satellite limb sounder profiles
+3.4.1.1 L2 (HARMOZ-like) satellite limb sounder profiles